doubleface/cozy-konnector-tutorial-techio/markdowns/cats.md

 - fileurl: This is the url of the file which can be of any type.
 This attribute is mandatory or this item will be ignored
 - filename : This is the final file name.
-This attribute is optionnal and as default value, the file name will be "smarly" guessed by the function.
+This attribute is optional and as default value, the file name will be "smartly" guessed by the function.
 Use this attribute if the guess is not smart enough for you.

 The final folder path is given as second parameter of the saveFiles function.
 This path is relative